 Once you achieve the desired culture there are several things to consider in order to maintain your culture:

 - Make your company values mean something – in most organizations, values are posters on a wall that don’t reflect the culture.
 Use these as the blueprint that helps you make hiring, firing, and promoting decisions.

 - Create an onboarding process that offers good first impressions to outside candidates seeking to join your organization.

 - Deal swiftly and professionally with those employees that significantly affect your culture in a negative way.

-- Identifying the core of employees that help shape your culture.
+- Identify the core of employees that help shape your culture.
 This is not determined by rank, even though most of your leaders should be on this list.
 Among these could be some of the informal leaders in the trenches.
-These are the people that behave and influence others to behave the way you expect when no one is looking.
+These are the people that behave and influence others to behave, the way you expect when no one is looking.
 These employees should be nurtured, groomed, and appreciated as they are the ones creating your company’s culture.

 Read more related Blogs…